 Read more in the Executive Summary of the Five Year Strategic Plan, 2012-2017

 History of Larkin Street Youth Services

 Over time, as the issues affecting homeless youth changed, Larkin Street evolved to address them.
-In 1988, Larkin Street added a peer-based substance abuse treatment program where kids could help other kids recover from drug use.
-Five years after that the organization opened the 16-bed Diamond Youth Shelter to provide safe temporary housing for kids who before slept on the streets.
+In 1988, Larkin Street added a peer-based substance abuse treatment program that allowed youth the opportunity to help other youth recover from drug use.
+Five years later, the organization opened the 16-bed Diamond Youth Shelter to provide safe temporary housing for young people who were resorting to sleeping on the streets.
 Shortly afterward, Larkin Street expanded our outreach services with our Haight Street Referral Center, and opened our Avenues to Independence transitional living program.
 In 1997, Larkin Street opened the nation’s first comprehensive housing program for HIV+ youth, named Assisted Care.
-More organizational growth followed in concert with our Strategic Plan which guided our addition of other housing programs and employment services.
+More organizational growth followed in concert with our Strategic Plan, which guided our addition of other housing programs and employment services.

 Today, what was once the original Larkin Street Drop-In Center has grown into the 25 youth programs delivered over 15 sites now operated by Larkin Street Youth Services.
 We give youth more than just temporary respite from life on the streets.
 We give them the tools they need—through housing, medical care, education, and job training—to permanently reclaim their lives.

 Larkin Street Youth Services continues to set the standard for the delivery of successful programs for homeless and at risk youth not only in San Francisco, but also nationwide.
 Larkin Street has received numerous awards over the years, with organizations from around the world looking to us as a model of innovation and effective provision of programs that change the lives of thousands of homeless and runaway youth every year.